 Make OpenStack the standard Cloud OS

-Haiying Wang joined Huawei in 2010 and is the VP and CTO of Cloud Computing, responsible for Huawei’s Cloud strategy and technology.
-Most recently he initiated and has been leading Huawei’s OpenStack-based cloud effort.
+Haiying Wang melds deep technical experience with strong business sense.
+He joined Huawei in 2010 and is the VP and CTO of Cloud Computing, responsible for Cloud strategy and technology.
+He initiated and is spearheading Huawei’s OpenStack cloud effort, leading Huawei to transform into an Open Source enthusiast and champion.
 Prior to Huawei, Haiying co-founded and served as CEO of Digital Support Technology, a company focused on delivering an innovative online support service.
-From 2003 to 2006, Haiying held a R&D management position at VMware in its early days when VMware engineering grew from 100+ to 1000+.
-Before VMware, Haiying was a Sr. Architect for over 7 years as one of very early employees at Vitria Technology -- a leading business enterprise application integration company.
-Before Vitria, Haiying worked at SGI contributing to the world first interactive TV system.
-Haiying holds a Ph.D in Computer Science from University of Alberta and an MBA from Wharton School.
+Haiying was involved in infrastructure virtualization and abstraction from the early days, leading an R&D team at VMware when its engineering grew from 100+ to 1000+.
+Prior to VMware, he joined the initial Vitria Technology engineering team as a Sr. Architect.
+Vitria Technology was a leading business enterprise application integration company.
+At SGI, Haiying contributed to the world first interactive TV system.
+Haiying holds a Ph.D in Computer Science from University of Alberta (dissertation title) and an MBA from Wharton School.

 Cloud value is well understood but its adoption has been limited by technology challenges and available platform options.
 I am a firm believer that having open and standard systems is the only way to drive wide adoption and OpenStack will be the OS for clouds just like what Linux is for servers.
-I want to see OpenStack become a platform that drives technology innovations and cloud adoptions everywhere.
+I want to see OpenStack to become a platform that drives technology innovations and cloud adoptions everywhere.